mli/deepnumpy-doc/guide/crash-course/6-use_gpus.md

         transformer), batch_size, shuffle=False, num_workers=4)
 ```

-The training loop is quite similar to what we introduced before.
+The training loop is quite similar to that shown earlier.
 The major differences are highlighted in the following code.

 ```{.python .input}
 # Diff 1: Use two GPUs for training.